 Sex Reassignment Surgery is performed to transition individuals with gender dysphoria to their desired gender.
-The primary surgical option, Genital Reassignment Surgery, involves reshaping the penis and scrotum to form the appearance of, and, as far as possible, the function of a vulva.

-Listed below you find starting prices for gender reassignment surgery.
+Listed below you will find starting prices for gender reassignment surgery.
 There are different types of surgery that can be performed and we're here to help you understand what works for you.
 Get in touch anytime.

 Before pursuing Genital Reassignment Surgery, it is recommended that you reflect on whether the procedure is right for you, and the right time to pursue it.

 The World Professional Association for Transgender Health (WPATH) (WPATH) suggests the following prerequisites:

 Your physical and mental well-being prior to surgery are vital to preparing for the changes that you will go through in the lead up to and recovery from surgery.

 Physical readiness means you have considered the following and consulted a health professional throughout the process: